anzerr/banano.talk/README.md

 ### `Intro`
-Saw the way [monkeytalks](https://github.com/BananoCoin/monkeytalks) encodes text into the amount in a transaction.
-I wanted to expand on this idea
+I saw the way [monkeytalks](https://github.com/BananoCoin/monkeytalks) encodes text into the amount in a transaction.
+I wanted to expand on this idea to try and get longer text saved.
 The encoding can be slimed down by using the pow to store the charset.
-If we use the past two digest of the pow that expands the charset to 65535.
+If we use the past two digest of the PoW that expands the charset to 65535.

 This is a first attempt to use this expanded charset to store longer text.